-Lace, and warmth combined make this feminine cowl a great winter accessory!
+Lace, and warmth combine to make this feminine cowl a great winter accessory!
+The stitch pattern is interesting, yet easy for the advanced beginner.
 Who says you can’t look dainty in winter?

 5.5mm (I) hook

 200-225 yards of worsted weight yarn (for a cowl that is about 6″ wide) I recommend Red Heart With Love, or Caron One Pound to get the same sizing measurements